 “I think most graphic designers love the work from Stefan Sagmeister!
 I just love his crazy use of typography!
 His work that pours out of his New York based studio Sagmeister & Walsh is something I strive for and a regular site I visit for inspiration.”

 An old-school sketcher, Sonsie said he is, “a pen and paper kind of guy, sketching down ideas as they flow to me.
 For me, it’s really important as a designer and something I want to make more time for.
 I’m also a big believer that when you simply focus on feeling good, great ideas can flow effortlessly.”

 What are some of the challenges you have faced?

 “My biggest challenge – although also my greatest success – is the fact that I’ve chosen to be a lone wolf and run my own creative business.
-Yeah there’s the normal pressures of bringing in money each week and chasing up late paying clients but often the biggest challenge is simply having to be creative day in, day out.
+There’s the normal pressures of bringing in money each week and chasing up late paying clients but often the biggest challenge is simply having to be creative day in, day out.
 I do however believe this is strengthening my creative muscles, although if I don’t take breaks and do things opposite to art and design each week I can totally get burnt out!
 That’s when I jump on my bike, play my guitar, get in the garden or even play barbies with my three year old daughter, Lua.”

 Future hopes and dreams

 “I can see myself being a crazy old artist in my nineties with long white hair, still creating some of my best work yet.
 Along the way though, I hope to work with talented creatives all over the world!
 Travel is something that I think about a lot and so I hope my art is the ticket.
 I also want to work on creative projects in disciplines other than what I work in now.
 I want to work more in film, animation, motion graphics, set design, urban sculpture and architecture.
 I think it’s important to always push the boundaries and explore outside your comfort zone.”

 Memorable responses from your work